vicdes/vicdes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Laboratório Bridge
+- I’m currently working at Laboratório Bridge
-- 🌱 I’m currently learning JavaScript
--->
+- Working with React, TypeScript and Next.js